 Completed forms can be sent by email to the Graduate School.
 These forms must be sent from departmental personnel (faculty member, director of graduate studies, administrative personnel, etc.) to our graduation specialists at email@example.com.

-Graduation deadlines for those planning to graduate fall 2020 have been updated to reflect the recent adjustments to the academic calendar.
+Graduation deadlines for those planning to graduate spring 2021 have been updated to reflect the recent adjustments to the academic calendar.
 These new dates can be found on the Graduation Deadlines page.

 If you have a thesis, dissertation, or project defense planned during the remainder of the semester, please discuss with your faculty committee ways to ensure that it can be done safely.
 Because of the coronavirus pandemic, our university is requiring social distancing.
 Therefore, remote thesis/dissertation/project defenses through Zoom, Skype or other platforms may be a preferred alternative to in-person events through fall 2020.